nais/doc/docs/addons/wonderwall.md

 #### 1.2.
 Autologin

+!!! danger inline end "Autologin vs. Token Validation"

+    Autologin does **not** perform nor is it a replacement for [token validation](#3-token-validation).

+    Always validate the token for any endpoint that requires authentication.

+    Validation is especially important for requests that access sensitive data or otherwise performs operations that modify state.

 The `autoLogin` option will configure Wonderwall to enforce authentication for **all** requests, except for the paths that are explicitly [excluded](#13-autologin-exclusions).

-!!! danger "Autologin is not a replacement for token validation"

-    You should always check the `Authorization` header for a token and [validate the token](#3-token-validation) - even when using autologin.

-    This is especially important for requests that accesses or performs sensitive operations, modifies state on the server, and so on.

 Autologin must be explicitly enabled.
 It is not enabled by default.